 The display is bright and clear and the information it provides is laid out in a sensible manner.
 It is possible to adjust the journey information provided on the screen to suit your preferences.
 For me though, I’m happy with the standard out of the box type display.
 I really only want to see the map of the route, my current speed and estimated time of arrival – the additional stuff is nice to have but not essential.

-Another problem I encountered with the voice activation is that it does not recognise post codes.
-Surely in this day and age the post codes (if available) are the best and most accurate method of locating your destination?
+Another problem I encountered with the voice activation is that it does not recognize postcodes.
+Surely in this day and age, the postcodes (if available) are the best and most accurate method of locating your destination?
 It doesn’t seem to make sense that you cannot use them with this function.

 To clarify you are able to input postcodes manually into the unit just not by voice activation.
 Perhaps this is something that Garmin will be able to fix in a future software update?

 The navigational commands themselves that are provided during your journey are excellent.
 The instructions it provides are clear and easy to understand.
-For example it will tell you to “take the next left, then remain in the right hand side lane” – trust me it makes more sense when you are driving the route!
-You will also get a close up of the junction or turning on the screen which also helps you to visualise what is coming up ahead.
+For example, it will tell you to “take the next left, then remain in the right-hand side lane” – trust me it makes more sense when you are driving the route!
+You will also get a close up of the junction or turning on the screen which also helps you to visualize what is coming up ahead.

 The power cable connects to the unit itself rather than onto the mount like previous models.
-In practice this means that the unit becomes a little wider .
-Also, if your like me and you prefer to ‘hide’ the unit when leaving the vehicle you will have to unmount the device and unplug the cable.
+In practice, this means that the unit becomes a little wider.
+Also, if you’re like me and you prefer to ‘hide’ the unit when leaving the vehicle you will have to unmount the device and unplug the cable.
 This was the case with my old TomTom where the connection at the bottom of the device where the cable connects became damaged.
-This was purely down to the plugging in and removing of the power cable.
-Undoubtedly, the lesson here is be careful and take your time in removing the cable.
+This was purely down to the plugging in and removing the power cable.
+Undoubtedly, the lesson here is to be careful and take your time in removing the cable.
 In practice though, time is of the essence as I usually have one leg out of the car as I’m in the process of unplugging the cable!